wesone/blackrik/docs/Aggregates.md

 causationEvent | object | optional | An event that caused this command.
 If the command returns a new event, the causationEvent will be the events "parent"

 ## Event
-The object that may be returned by the commands callback initiates a new event.
+The object that may be returned by the command's callback initiates a new event.
 That event will automatically be assigned to the aggregateId and will be populated with additional information (timestamp, aggregateVersion, ...)

 Property | Type | Attribute | Description